 Kashdan has also noticed that when it comes to studying or trying to cultivate psychological strengths, people have a tendency to focus on one strength at a time rather than seek to understand the multi-dimensional interdependencies between strengths.
 I agree that this is a potential barrier to understanding and application and I’d like to share a new method we have developed which can be used to help people understand their system of strengths.

 Building upon the work of John Warfield, past president for the International Society for the Systems Sciences, we have developed a software package that can be used to model interdependencies between strengths and thus help people understand how their strengths enhance one another in a system of strengths.
 Notably, as many systems scientists have noted, each of us is a unique living system and thus it is reasonable to assume that each of us works with a unique system of strengths.
-We use interpretive structural modeling (ISM; Warfield, 1994), a computer-assisted matrix structuring methodology that helps people identify relationships among ideas and to impose structure on those ideas and thus build complex system models that cannot be easily constructed by simply using pen and paper or any simple intuitive method.
-The ISM software utilizes mathematical algorithms that minimize the number of queries necessary for exploring relationships among a set of ideas (see Warfield, 1976) and ISM can be used to develop several types of structures depicting the relationships among a set of ideas, including influence structures.
-The five steps of ISM are: (a) identification and clarification of a list of ideas (e.g., core strengths to be included in the system building exercise); (b) identification and clarification of a “relational question” for exploring relationships among ideas (e.g., “Does strength A significantly enhance strength B?”; (c) development of a structural map by using the relational question to explore connections between pairs of ideas; (d) display and discussion of the map; and (e) generating, selecting and possibly structuring activities designed to reinforce strengths and their interdependent links in the system of strengths.
+We use interpretive structural modeling (ISM; Warfield, 1994), a computer-assisted matrix structuring methodology that helps people to build systems models.
+The five steps of ISM are: (a) identification and clarification of a list of ideas (e.g., core strengths to be included in the system building exercise); (b) identification and clarification of a “relational question” for exploring relationships among ideas (e.g., “Does strength A significantly enhance strength B?”; (c) development of a structural map by using the relational question to explore connections between pairs of ideas; (d) display and discussion of the systems model; and (e) generating, selecting and possibly structuring activities designed to reinforce strengths and their interdependent links in the system of strengths.

-Consider the system of strengths of one of my students below.
-The map can be read from left to right, with lines connecting strengths indicating ‘significantly enhances’.
+Consider the system of strengths one of my students developed.
+The model can be read from left to right, with lines connecting strengths indicating ‘significantly enhances’.
 When two or more strengths appear in a box together it means that they are reciprocally inter-related (i.e., strength A significantly enhances strength B, and vice versa).

-There are nine strengths in the system, with courage being argued by my student to be the most fundamental strength in his system.
+There are nine strengths in the system, with courage argued by my student to be the most fundamental strength in his system.
 His courage significantly enhances his humour and playfulness and his creativity, ingenuity, and originality.
 His creativity, ingenuity, and originality in turn significantly enhance a collection of interdependent strengths, including appreciation of beauty and excellence, curiosity and interest in the world, and love of learning.
 Other interesting paths of influence can be examined by following other paths of influence in the system.
-The model is truly fascinating, as is every system of strengths that people develop using our strength development method.
-Notably, behind each system of strength is a fascinating logic that provides the system builder and the facilitator (if present) with very rich insights into the dynamic interdependencies that shape the individuals world.
+The model is truly fascinating, as is every system of strengths that people develop using our systems thinking methodology.
+Notably, behind each system of strength is a fascinating logic that provides the system builder with very rich insights into the dynamic interdependencies that shape the individuals world.